SparrowFabrications/sparrowfabrications.github.io/holga-120-lens-cap.md

 - Holga 120PC (Pinhole Camera)
 - Holga 120SF

-Not compatible with the 120WPC, 35 or 135 models.
+Not compatible with the 35 or 135 models.

-### Manufacturing
-3D printed in PETG, finished and posted from the United Kingdom.
-I chose PETG as it is a strong material and the design, although it looks delicate, it is robust.

 ### Images
 {% include my-gallery.html imagesurl="images/holga-120-lens-cap"